acend/container-basics-training/content/en/docs/07.0 /_index.en.md

 mkdir datastore-mariadb
 ```

+{{% alert title="Hint" color="info" %}}
-**Hint:** The local path as volume sometimes needs an additional configuration parameter on Windows due to the storage driver setup.
+The local path as volume sometimes needs an additional configuration parameter on Windows due to the storage driver setup.
 See below for more information.
+{{% /alert %}}

 Linux: